-In this area of study, students focus on analysis and evaluation of a professional theatre production of a script.
+In this area of study, students attend a performance and focus on analysing and evaluating a professional theatre production of a script.
 They study the nature of theatre production analysis and evaluation, including the application of acting, direction and design and their effect on an audience.